Anchorage paintball attacks: Reaction of Alaska legislature

-March 22, the Alaska House of Representatives announced that they had unanimously passed Joint Resolution No. 22 which condemned the incident as a hate crime, urged "swift prosecution and punishment of the perpetrators", and asked the Alaska Commission on Civil Rights to investigate the attacks.
+On March 22, the Alaska House of Representatives announced that they had unanimously passed Joint Resolution No. 22 which condemned the incident as a hate crime, urged "swift prosecution and punishment of the perpetrators", and asked the Alaska Commission on Civil Rights to investigate the attacks.
 The resolution was amended by the Alaska Senate—to only condemn "unlawful" discrimination—by a vote of 16–2.
 The Alaska congress also began drafting Alaska's first "misdemeanor hate crime" legislation, making otherwise similar offenses more serious if they are motivated by personal bias.

 Aftermath

-Charles Deane Wiseman changed his plea to that of no contest on July 23, 2001 and was sentenced August 31 to six months imprisonment, plus a $6,000 fine, plus 300 hours community service.
+Charles Deane Wiseman changed his plea to that of no contest on July 23, 2001, and was sentenced August 31 to six months imprisonment, plus a $6,000 fine, plus 300 hours community service.
 Wiseman was being held in solitary confinement, reportedly to protect him from other inmates, but forty days into Wiseman's sentence his attorney Robert Herz argued that this was too severe for a first-time offender, and requested that the remainder of Wiseman's sentence be downgraded to an electronically monitored house arrest (ankle bracelet).
 This was denied.
 It remains unclear what penalties the two juveniles may have received.

 The incident inspired governor Tony Knowles to appoint a 14-member "Commission on Tolerance" which reported back to him with over 100 recommendations for improving race relations in the state of Alaska.
 This list included more new hate crime laws, increased funding for schools in rural villages, and even adding new verses to "Alaska's Flag" (the state song) to recognize contributions of aboriginal natives.